Code-Institute-Submissions/stickandbindle/README.md

 ### Further Testing

 - Website has been tested on the following browsers, using the latest version available: Chrome, Edge, Safari, Firefox and Internet Explorer.
 The tests were successful.
+- All internal and external links on the website have been tested and work as intended.
+Tested by clicking every link on each page.
 - I used Lighthouse to test each page for accessibility and performance.
     * Home [Desktop](assets/documents/lighthouse/index-desktop.JPG) \ [Mobile](assets/documents/lighthouse/index-mobile.JPG)
     * Trips [Desktop](assets/documents/lighthouse/trips-desktop.JPG) \ [Mobile](assets/documents/lighthouse/trips-mobile.JPG)